ModelContextProtocol-Security/audit-db/README.md

 - **Updates and Revisions**: Revised findings based on community input
 - **Cross-References**: Links to related audits or vulnerability reports
 - **Discussion Links**: References to relevant community discussions

-## Repository Structure

-**TBD** - Database organization and structure to be determined based on implementation requirements.

 ## Process Improvement and Tool Integration